xclbrio/excalibur.js/README.md

 This library allows you to work with smart contracts based on the Ethereum blockchain.

 Node.js and NPM are required to use this library.
-It is available as LIBRARYNAME in the NPM.
+It is available as excalibur in the NPM.

 All the necessary information on the initial setup and use can be obtained here, additional information can be obtained from the [documentation](https://github.com/xclbrio/wiki/wiki/JavaScript-API) for this library.